matalvarez10/Shopping-cart/README.md

 2. Navigate to the project directory.

-3. Install the required dependencies with `npm install` or `yarn install`.
+3. Install the required dependencies with `npm install`.

-4. Start the development server using `npm start` or `yarn start`.
+4. Start the development server using `npm run dev`.

-5. Open your web browser and access the application at `http://localhost:3000`.